Santha Shishunala Sharifa

 Santha Shishunala Sharifa (ಸಂತ ಶಿಶುನಾಳ ಶರೀಫ) is a 1990 Indian Kannada biographical drama film directed and co-written by T. S. Nagabharana and produced by Srihari Khoday and Mahima Patel for Yajaman Enterprises.
 The story is based on the life of acclaimed saint poet Shishunala Sharif who wrote several moral poems striving towards social reformation.
 A collection of Sharif's poems are set to tunes by C. Ashwath, who also did the major playback singing.
 The soundtrack consisting of 16 poems was extremely popular upon release.
 The dialogues for this movie was written by Gopala Wajapayi, a well known theatre figure and translator of Bertolt Brecht's play The Caucasian Chalk Circle.

 The film's cast comprised Sridhar in the title role along with Girish Karnad, Suman Ranganathan and H. G. Dattatreya, Hema Chaudhary among others.

 The film was widely appreciated by critics and audience upon release.
 It went on to win Nargis Dutt Award for Best Feature Film on National Integration.
 The film also received multiple Karnataka State Film Awards including Best Film, Best Actor and Best Supporting Actor categories.

 Plot

-Shishunala Sharif (Shridhar) was born of Muslim parents in Shishuvinahala, a village in Dharwad district of Karnataka in 1829.
+Shishunala Sharif (Shridhar) was born of Muslim parents in Shishuvinahala, a village in Dharwad district (now in Haveri district) of Karnataka in 1829.
 Shocking both the Hindus and Muslims, he studied under the Hindu Guru Govinda Bhatta (Girish Karnad) and at the same time discovered that Vachana literature and the teaching of mystic saint Allama Prabhu.
 Under these influences, he composed devotional lyrics which are still sung today.
 His own philosophy based on Hindu-Muslim unity, discarding the inequalities of caste, creed and religion.
 Poverty and death of his wife (Suman Ranganathan) made him a wanderer and he toured the country singing his songs.
 He died in 1889 on his birthday.
 Today Hindus and Muslims throng to the grave of this saint, who belonged to both religions equally.